 Have you tried using Cricut Infusible Ink Pens?
 They’re a super fun and popular way to create unique and long-lasting designs.
 But the key to a successful project is choosing the right paper.
 You don’t want to risk poor transfer quality or staining your heat press plate by using the wrong type of paper.

-In this blog post, I’ll walk you through the different types of paper you need for your Cricut Infusible Ink Pens — from laser copy paper to specialty heat-protective paper and card stock.
+In this article, I’ll walk you through the different types of paper you need for your Cricut Infusible Ink Pens — from laser copy paper to specialty heat-protective paper and card stock.
 Let’s get started!

 What Type of Paper to Use for Infusible Ink Pens?